Northern Ireland Assembly divided by Irish language

 - The appointment of an Irish Language commissioner to ensure the language is facilitated

-However, given the current political flux at Stormont, many Irish language speakers now see a chance to put demands for an act at the centre of negotiations again.
+However, with political flux at Stormont, many Irish language speakers saw a chance to put demands for an act at the centre of those negotiations - calling on Sinn Féin and the SDLP to make an Irish language act a "red-line issue".

-Privately, though, many fear that comprehensive language legislation is highly unlikely to ever come about, given steadfast unionist opposition.
+Privately, though, many fear that comprehensive language legislation, as exists in Wales, is highly unlikely to ever come about, given steadfast unionist opposition.